emqx/emqx-docs/en_US/durability/managing-replication.md

 ### Add Sites

-When a new node joins the cluster, it is assigned a *Site ID* and can be included in the durable storage.
+When a new node joins the cluster, it is assigned a *Site ID* and can be included in the durable sessions.
 Some shard replica responsibilities will be transferred to the new site, which will then start replicating the data.
 ```shell
 $ emqx ctl ds join messages <Site ID>
 ok
 ```

 Depending on the cluster's data volume, joining a new site may take some time.
-While this process does not compromise the availability of durable storage, it may temporarily affect cluster performance due to the background data transfer between sites.
+While this process does not compromise the availability of durable sessions, it may temporarily affect cluster performance due to the background data transfer between sites.

-Changes to the set of durable storage sites are durably stored, ensuring that node restarts or network partitions do not affect the outcome.
+Changes to the set of durable sessions sites are durably stored, ensuring that node restarts or network partitions do not affect the outcome.
 The cluster will eventually achieve the desired state consistently.

 ### Remove Sites